OpenTreeOfLife/treemachine/nonsense/exposition.md

     An edge rootward from v to v' in some DAG is interpreted as saying that ⟦v⟧ is properly contained in ⟦v'⟧.

-    If v and v' *in a tree* share a parent p, we interpret that to mean that ⟦v⟧ and ⟦v'⟧ are disjoint.
-This does not necessarily hold in the TAG.
+    If v and v' in a source tree share a parent p, we interpret that to mean that ⟦v⟧ and ⟦v'⟧ are disjoint.
+We should not assume this holds in the TAG or in a synthetic tree, however.

     How do we interpret v ~ q and align(v) = q ?
 I align(v) = q is
     supposed to mean that ⟦v⟧ = ⟦q⟧.
 Our choice of interpretation of